Sign In

 • Personal makeup artist

-WHAT ARE THE RESPONSIBILITIES OF THE MAKEUP assistant?
+WHAT ARE THE RESPONSIBILITIES OF THE MAKEUP TRAINEE?

-Makeup assistants can find themselves in the thick of the action relatively quickly.
-A typical day can see them:
+Makeup trainees can find themselves in the thick of the action relatively quickly.
+A typical day can see the trainee:

 Setting up the workstations with appropriate equipment and supplies.

-Each MUA will set up their own workspace on the trailer (if on location) or in the makeup room, as an assistant you can make sure that the surface has been wiped down and the workstation is supplied with all the relevant consumables.
+Each MUA will set up their own work space on the bus (if on location) or in the makeup room, as a trainee you can make sure that the surface has been wiped down and the workstation is supplied with all the relevant consumables.

 Making sure all the consumables (cotton wool, cotton buds, mascara wands) stay stocked on the table and brushes swapped out and cleaned if so asked.
 MUAs often like to look after their own brushes.
 If the department is pushed, ask if you can help.